grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         Time passes in your city, life begins to prosper.
 An impressive wave of births is coming, and some residents are aging.
 Other settlers continue to arrive from time to time, and some of them stay, others rest in the asylum.
 A small portion of them fail to resist their old instincts, making them commit minor crimes.
+        <br /><br />
         Moreover, you’re thinking again about what Ronnie told you.
 If he’s right, that means that ancient builders will come, some day, with the same intention as 1000 years ago.
 That means they certainly will want to take control over the city.
 You tell the mayor about this, because you don’t want him to think you are like them.
+        <br /><br />
         It is your duty to provide all the services necessary to assume these new events.
 First, you think about education.
 There are different jobs available in your city.
 However, the village needs to have a place that teaches the basics of life to the youngest, before they make a choice.
 Then, we must allow the living to mourn their losses and the dead to rest in peace.
 Finally, it becomes important to create a justice system that will judge, assist or punish those who endanger life in society.
     </blockquote>